 Although colorants are added to bodies, most people think of them as materials that transform a colorless transparent or opaque glaze into a colored glaze.
-Colorants can be raw metal oxides (e.g. iron oxide, chrome oxide), metal oxide containing materials (e.g. rutile) or man-made powders which are smelted from metal oxide and stabilizer mixes (stains).
+Colorants can be raw metal oxides (e.g. iron oxide, chrome oxide), metal-oxide-containing materials (e.g. rutile) or man-made powders that are smelted from metal oxide and stabilizer mixes (stains).
 Potters and smaller companies often use raw colorants and color-containing raw materials whereas industrial manufacturers employ stains.
-Unlike stains which are prefired, the color of raw colorant powders often bear no resemblance to the color they will produce in a glaze.
-Raw metal oxide powders are often available as carbonates or oxides (other forms are typically available also, but they are not usually used in ceramics for solubility or others issues).
-Carbonate colors gas during firing as the carbonates decompose and volatilize.
-This can be a source of glaze defects when the gassing happens after the glaze has begun to melt (copper carbonate is known for this issue).
+Unlike stains which are prefired, the color of raw colorant powders often bears no resemblance to the color they will produce in a glaze.
+Raw metal oxide powders are often available as carbonates or oxides (other forms are typically available, e.g. sulfates, but they are not usually used in ceramics for solubility or others issues).
+Carbonate colors can gas during firing (since the carbonates decompose and volatilize).
+This can be a source of glaze defects when the gassing happens after the glaze has begun to melt (copper carbonate and manganese dioxide are known for this issue).
 Color-containing raw materials, like rutile, often vary in their chemistry and mineralogy and are the least reliable option for coloring glazes.
-Not all metal oxides produce color (e.g. tin, titanium, zircon), but they can affect existing color and stabilize it and opacify the glass.
+Not all metal oxides produce color (e.g. tin, titanium, zircon), but they can affect existing color, stabilize it or opacify the glass.

 In glazes, color is a matter of chemistry: The color produced depends on the oxide make-up of the host glaze and of the mix of colorants added.
 The same metal oxide can participate in many color systems.
 Some colorants produce the same color across a wide range of host glazes (e.g. cobalt), others are very sensitive to the presence or absence of specific helper or hostile oxides (e.g. chrome-tin combinations).
 Colors are the most vibrant in transparent glazes where there is depth (in opaque glazes they tend to produce pastel shades).
 Some colors are potent, 1% can produce a strong color.
 Others are weak and 10% or more may be needed.